 I was delightfully hosted at hotel Spa Ezeri by the Latvian Tourism Board as part of my travels with the Women In Travel Summit.
+The Latvia Sauna experience was a walk outside my comfort zone.

 “Come, let’s make shower together,” the sauna master says as he leads a completely naked and vulnerable me out of the hot sauna house, in the dark, down the stairs of a deck, to where he proceeds to pour buckets of cold water over my head.
 I didn’t really have much of a say in the matter.
 Being led by my arm by a sauna master, a man in a beige linen skirt and a little black sauna master hat at Spa Ezeri hotel, outside of Sigulda in Latvia I’m embracing this walk outside my comfort zone.

 Normally I would prefer men buy me dinner and drinks before we take a shower together.
 This night is not the case.
-I’m in a traditional Latvian sauna with three other ladies.
+I’m in a traditional Latvia sauna with three other ladies.
 One woman, Nora I know from the Toronto travel writer world.
 The other two women, Inma and Jenna, I met earlier that morning and now we’re all naked together.
 We are being doted on by our two sauna masters, both male.
 Let’s call this a winning moment, shall we?

 Some things in Europe are a little bit different than North America.
 We, in North America, tend to be a bit more reserved about public nudity or nudity with strangers.
 The idea of four naked women rinsing off in a shower together by North American standards is the start of a tantalizing pornographic story.
 In Latvia, it’s purely part of the sauna ritual.